talbotcpp/sequence/README.md

 void free();
 ```
 This member function erases (deletes) all of the elements in the container and deallocates
 any dynamic storage, placing the container in a default-constructed state.
+After a free,
+`FIXED` and `VARIABLE` storage sequences have no capacity. *Note: `STATIC` and `BUFFERED` storage sequences always have
+a capacity that is at least the fixed capacity size.*

 ## Exceptions